 Please note that if you hold a German undergraduate degree, you do not have to apply to uni-assist.

 If you do not have German citizenship and do not hold a German undergraduate degree that is related to the Master degree Integrated Design Research, you have to apply to uni-assist first.
+This year, the application period to uni-assist is between February and March 2024 (dates will follow end of 2023).
 They will check your national degree qualifications and let the university know if you’re elegible.
 You will receive a confirmation from uni-assist.
 After that, you have to apply to CaMS, the application portal of TH Köln.

 All further questions can be answered on their FAQ website.